gparlakov/scuri/README.md

 ## Like it?

 You like the project and it gives you value?
 You are considering supporting it?
-We'd really appreciate that!
+That would be really appreciated!

-<style>.bmc-button img{height: 34px !important;width: 35px !important;margin-bottom: 1px !important;box-shadow: none !important;border: none !important;vertical-align: middle !important;}.bmc-button{padding: 7px 15px 7px 10px !important;line-height: 35px !important;height:51px !important;text-decoration: none !important;display:inline-flex !important;color:#ffffff !important;background-color:#5F7FFF !important;border-radius: 8px !important;border: 1px solid transparent !important;font-size: 24px !important;letter-spacing: 0.6px !important;box-shadow: 0px 1px 2px rgba(190, 190, 190, 0.5) !important;-webkit-box-shadow: 0px 1px 2px 2px rgba(190, 190, 190, 0.5) !important;margin: 0 auto !important;font-family:'Cookie', cursive !important;-webkit-box-sizing: border-box !important;box-sizing: border-box !important;}.bmc-button:hover, .bmc-button:active, .bmc-button:focus {-webkit-box-shadow: 0px 1px 2px 2px rgba(190, 190, 190, 0.5) !important;text-decoration: none !important;box-shadow: 0px 1px 2px 2px rgba(190, 190, 190, 0.5) !important;opacity: 0.85 !important;color:#ffffff !important;}</style><link href="https://fonts.googleapis.com/css?family=Cookie" rel="stylesheet"><a class="bmc-button" target="_blank" href="https://www.buymeacoffee.com/bHQk8Cu">☕<span style="margin-left:5px;font-size:24px !important;">Buy us a coffee</span></a>
+<a class="bmc-button" target="_blank" href="https://www.buymeacoffee.com/bHQk8Cu">☕<span style="margin-left:5px;">Buy us a coffee</span></a>